winitzki/sofp/README.md

 These tutorials tend to be very hands-on and narrow in scope, limited to one or two specific questions and specific applications.
 Such tutorials usually do not present a sufficiently broad picture and do not illustrate deeper connections between these mathematical constructions.

-For example, free monads became popular in the Scala community around 2015.
-Many talks about free monads were presented at Scala engineering conferences, each giving their own slightly different implementation and never really saying what the "free monad" is intended to do and what properties it is required to satisfy.
+For example, "free monads" became popular in the Scala community around 2015.
+Many talks about free monads were presented at Scala engineering conferences, each giving their own slightly different implementation but never formulating rigorously the required properties for a piece of code to be a valid implementation of the free monad.

-Without knowledge of mathematical principles behind "free monads", a programmer cannot make sure that a given implementation is correct.
+Without knowledge of mathematical principles behind free monads, a programmer cannot make sure that a given implementation is correct.
-However, books on category theory present "free monads" in a way that is unsuitable for programming applications (a free monad is an adjoint functor to a forgetful functor into the category of sets).
+However, books on category theory present free monads in a way that is unsuitable for programming applications (a free monad is an adjoint functor to a forgetful functor into the category of sets).
 This definition is too abstract and cannot be used to verify whether a given implementation of the free monad in Scala is correct.

 Perhpas the best selection of AFTT tutorial material can be found in the [Haskell wikibooks](https://en.wikibooks.org/wiki/Haskell).